Moonsong-Labs/storage-hub/test/README.md

 > [!TIP]
 > This can be fixed by running the following:
 >
-> 1. running a local network: `bun zombie:run:native`
+> 1. running a local network: `pnpm zombie:run:native`
-> 2. in a separate terminal, generating new metadata blob: `bun scalegen`
+> 2. in a separate terminal, generating new metadata blob: `pnpm scalegen`
-> 3. generating new types bundle: `bun typegen`
+> 3. generating new types bundle: `pnpm typegen`